Social value involves looking beyond making decisions based on financial cost and instead at the wider benefit to a community.

 By measuring social value, your organisation will be able to work over time to prove its value to others, improve its systems and arrangements to make the most value and be accountable to its stakeholders and investors.
 Above all it will be able to show how it is making a difference in North East Lincolnshire.

-Commissioning and Strategic Support Unit, Municipal Offices, Grimsby, North East Lincolnshire, DN31 1HU
+Strategy, Policy and performance team, Municipal Offices, Grimsby, North East Lincolnshire, DN31 1HU

 Telephone: 01472 313131